Find Affordable College Courses

 West Lafayette, IN

 You’ll join some of the best and brightest minds around you if you attend Purdue University - Main Campus.
 The school came in at #2 on this year’s Best Design & Applied Arts Bachelor’s Degree Schools in Indiana list.
-Purdue is a fairly large public school located in the city of West Lafayette.
+Purdue is a very large public school located in the city of West Lafayette.

 The average monthly payment of a loan this size is about $329, assuming that the borrower is on a 10-year repayment plan.